CiscoDevNet/cisco-im-p-api-examples/README.md

 }
 ```

-3. Edit `enduser.json` to include the username of the user whose contacts
+3. **[REQUIRED]** Edit `enduser.json` to include the username of the user whose
-you want to add, and the name of one of that user's contacts.
-You want to
+contacts you want to add, and the name of one of that user's contacts.
-specify only the user names, not the full JIDs.
-In other words, you want
+You want to specify only the user names, not the full JIDs.
+In other words,
-`joe` not `joe@somedomain.com`.
+you want `joe` not `joe@somedomain.com`.
 The `CONTACT` name is used by
 the Presence Web Services (PWS) scripts `pws-create.py`, `pws-delete.py`,
 `setpresence.py` and `endpoint.py`.